NetPark is the World’s first Digital Art Park and a new, permanent visitor attraction for Southend.

 All the works are GPS located and experienced through a smart device, either iPad, iPhone or Android.
 All are best experienced with a set of headphones.

-The inaugural collection has five artworks created by artists and five site-specific stories created by Southend school pupils working with writers and illustrators.
+The collection includes artworks created by artists and five site-specific stories created by Southend school pupils working with writers and illustrators.

 “In all the years I have lived in the area – including the years I lived practically opposite the park – I’ve never just sat there in such a mindful way as that.”